Microbial-Ecology-Group/vero-research/docs/formercastmembers.md

     <p>mmgreen2@buffs.wtamu.edu</p>
   </div>
   <div style="grid-column: 1 / span 2; grid-row: 3;">
-    <p>Mollie received her Bachelor of Science degree from West Texas A&M University.
-She is currently working on her Master of Science in Animal Science at West Texas A&M University.
+    <p>Mollie received her Bachelor of Science degree from West Texas A&M University and her MS degree in 2023 from West Texas A&M University and the VERO Partnership.
 Her graduate research focuses on the overall use of genetic and genomic technologies for beef cattle systems for beef cattle health improvement.
 As Mollie continues her research in this field, she aims to support industry leaders with information that can be used to improve decision making in areas such as cattle health, production efficiency, and global sustainability.</p>
   </div>
 </div>